Cecil B. Moore

 Cecil Bassett Moore (April 2, 1915 – February 13, 1979) was an American lawyer, politician and civil rights activist who served as president of the Philadelphia NAACP chapter and as a member of Philadelphia's city council.
 He led protests to desegregate Girard College.

 Early life and education

 Moore was born in 1915 in West Virginia.
-He attended High School in Kentucky but returned to West Virginia to study at Bluefield College.
+He attended High School in Kentucky but returned to West Virginia to study at Bluefield State College.
 He worked as a traveling insurance salesman and served in the U.S. Marine Corps during World War II.
 In 1947, after his discharge at Fort Mifflin, he moved to Philadelphia and studied law at Temple University and received his law degree in 1953.
 Moore attended school at night and financed his studies with a job as a liquor wholesaler.